 If you recall, your gut is lined with cells one layer thick, known as enterocytes.
 These enterocytes are essentially ‘glued’ together with tight gap junctions, which keep the contents of your gut from ‘slipping between the cracks’ of your gut cells.

 Now, when you’re eating a ton of hard-to-digest processed foods, have a lot of bacterial overgrowth, are drinking alcohol, or have any gut inflammation, these tight gap junctions aren’t very tight anymore.
 As a result, food that isn’t fully digested starts to slip through the cracks into your bloodstream.

 As a result, immune cells patrolling your circulation on the other side recognise it, signalling to other cells there’s an invader.
 Now, some of these proteins in your food can mirror various parts of your body; this is known as molecular mimicry.
-Subsequently, your body might start to attack an organ system, which could segway into an autoimmune condition.
+Subsequently, your body might start to attack an organ system, which could segue into an autoimmune condition.

 Interestingly, some of the most common allergens—gluten, corn, and soy—contain proteins that are known to mimic the thyroid gland.
-Hence, the removal of some foods can help to bring down inflammation and minimise the activation of the immune system on the body.
+Hence, the removal of some foods can help to bring down inflammation and minimise the activation of the immune system in the body.

 Chinese medicine refers to the gut as the second brain, and it’s no wonder why!
 Once this important tube goes awry, other tissues and organs that depend upon it can fail.

 Metabolic syndrome and conditions stemming from it often result from a conglomerate of things gone wrong.
 One of those things seems to be poor gut health and an unhealthy microbiome.

 It’s not surprising that constantly feeding on ultra-processed food creates an overgrowth of some bacteria and excessive growth in the human host.